jphalimi/PythonForMIC/Doc/glossary.rst

       slowly.
 See also :term:`interactive`.

    iterable
-      An object capable of returning its members one at a time.
+      A container object capable of returning its members one at a time.
 Examples of iterables include all sequence types (such as :class:`list`, :class:`str`, and :class:`tuple`) and some non-sequence types like :class:`dict` and :class:`file` and objects of any classes you